Shadow’s Fall Sample Chapter

-No answer and cop drones will be here soon.
-I frown as I jump over the prone barista, “Stay put.”
+No answer.
+Cop drones will be here soon.
+I frown as I jump over the prone barista.
+“Stay put.”

-As I move, I sneak a peek at a wicked deal on bras at the Uptown Lingerie.
+As I move, I sneak a peek at the wicked deal on bras at the Uptown Lingerie.
 Nice.
 But I just launched a kBit worth of cash to wipe out the pajama boys.
-I need to make money today or I really am going to go hungry.
+I need to make money today, or I really am going to go hungry.

 The short run to the bathroom is cluttered with bodies.
 Three of four are missing limbs.
-Brios’s cannon did its job.
+Brios’ cannon did its job.

 I hear sounds of a fight from inside the ladies’ room.